 In addition, if you like crowded places, then you will probably enjoy the the Haddington Northeast neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.5% of neighborhoods in the U.S., with 22,602 people per square mile living here.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Haddington Northeast neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-In addition, one of the unique characteristics of the Haddington Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.9% of the neighborhoods in America.
+One of the unique characteristics of the Haddington Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.

-Did you know that the Haddington Northeast neighborhood has more Jamaican and Dominican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Haddington Northeast neighborhood has more Brazilian and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.9% of this neighborhood's residents have Jamaican ancestry and 4.1% have Dominican ancestry.
+In fact, 2.5% of this neighborhood's residents have Brazilian ancestry and 11.3% have African ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.